bitrise-io/devcenter/docs/getting-started/create-your-first-app-on-bitrise.md

 Platform selection: We try to detect on validation whether you added an Android, iOS, or Xamarin project, or any other project type the [scanner](https://github.com/bitrise-core/bitrise-init) supports.
-If we succeed, only the one, corresponding tab will be active.
+If we succeed, you can either Confirm the settings or Edit them.
 If we fail to detect it, you have to select one and configure it manually.

 We will also try to detect your build configuration automatically, based on your project settings / project